SwarmCitySupport/FAQ/README.md

 ## General Info
 ---

-Question | Brief Answer
+Question | Answer
 -------- | ------------
 **Is the Swarm City app ready to use for ridesharing?** | No, that feature will be available in the Boardwalk release, coming soon.
 At this time, you can use [the Terminal](https://swarm.city) to create a profile, exchange ARC to SWT, and send/receive SWT
 **How are people using Swarm City for ridesharing before it's available in the app?** | Join your local Facebook [Swarm City #needaride](https://swarmedup.com/needaride/) group.
 Post #needaride and meet others in your area.
 One of your peers will respond to the post.
-The 2 parties can negotiate the rest. #done
+The 2 parties can negotiate the rest, #done
 **Will the Swarm City app be downloadable in the playstore?** | No, we have decided against listing the Swarm City dapp in the Google or Apple playstores.
-We are creating a decentralized app, we do not want to create limitations to suit Google or Apple guidelines.
+We are creating a decentralized app, we do not want to create limitations to suit Google or Apple guidelines
-**What is a dapp?** | Decentralized apps (dapps) are a new type of software program designed to exist on the Internet in a way that is not controlled by any single entity.
+**What is a dapp?** | Decentralized apps (dapps) are a new type of software program designed to exist on the Internet in a way that is not controlled by any single entity
 **Is the Swarm City dapp open source?** | Yes, Swarm City is an open-source P2P web application platform, providing decentralized, privacy-preserving software which keeps users in control of their own content.
 [Github](https://github.com/swarmcity)
 **How do I get SWT tokens?** | The best way to buy SWT is from an exchange.
 [Bittrex](https://bittrex.com/Market/Index?MarketName=BTC-SWT), [Etherdelta](https://etherdelta.github.io/#SWT-ETH), [CryptoDerivatives](https://cryptoderivatives.market/token/SWT)
 **How can I view my SWT balance using etherscan?** | Go to the [SWT ERC 20 contract](https://etherscan.io/token/0xB9e7F8568e08d5659f5D29C4997173d84CdF2607) > Filter by: "add your SWT wallet public address > APPLY
 **Where can I check the current value of SWT?** | [Coinmarketcap](http://coinmarketcap.com/assets/swarm-city/) **Where can I find the project roadmap?** | This Medium article best describes the long term vision of the project [Unmistakably Swarm City](https://press.swarm.city/unmistakably-swarm-city-9522606f88)
-**How do I join?** | Visit [the Terminal](https://swarm.city) to create a user profile and a digital wallet.
-**How do I find other locals?** | Facebook [Swarm City #needaride](https://www.swarmedup.com/needaride/) groups **How do I get active in the community?** | [Slack](https://swarm-slack-invite.herokuapp.com/), [Twitter](https://twitter.com/SwarmCityDApp), [Medium](https://press.swarm.city/), [Github](https://github.com/swarmcity), [YouTube](https://www.youtube.com/channel/UCsHBWn_ytZ3xdMbTyYe5Ifg), [Facebook](https://www.facebook.com/groups/SwarmCity/), and any other place you think the swarm might have landed just search Swarm City
+**How do I join?** | Visit [the Terminal](https://swarm.city) to create a user profile and a digital wallet **How do I find other locals?** | Facebook [Swarm City #needaride](https://www.swarmedup.com/needaride/) groups **How do I get active in the community?** | [Slack](https://swarm-slack-invite.herokuapp.com/), [Twitter](https://twitter.com/SwarmCityDApp), [Medium](https://press.swarm.city/), [Github](https://github.com/swarmcity), [YouTube](https://www.youtube.com/channel/UCsHBWn_ytZ3xdMbTyYe5Ifg), [Facebook](https://www.facebook.com/groups/SwarmCity/), and any other place you think the swarm might have landed just search Swarm City
-**What types of services will be offered on the platform?** | We will begin by featuring ridesharing, and move from there into other services, such as Swarmbnb, babysitting, dog walking, car repair.
+**What types of services will be offered on the platform?** | We will begin by featuring ridesharing, and move from there into other services, such as Swarmbnb, babysitting, dog walking, car repair
-**Can users use any form of payment?** | No, only SWT will be accepted in the Swarm City ecosystem.
-**Where can I access the official logo files?** | Github [swarm.city branding](https://github.com/swarmcity/branding.git)
+**Can users use any form of payment?** | No, only SWT will be accepted in the Swarm City ecosystem **Where can I access the official logo files?** | Github [swarm.city branding](https://github.com/swarmcity/branding.git)